PIVX-Project/CDG/Pivmetheus.md

 	 Some PIVX members have cited the 'Condorcet Paradox' and its various derivatives as arguments against ranked (ordinal) systems.
 Ranked voting tends to promote insincere voting where an individual ranks an option higher because the individual believes higher ranking means stronger vote weight, and its chances to win are higher, and other rankings will have no impact.
 Iterative ranked voting however denies actual ordinality in that a higher ranked vote is not weighed more strongly than a lower ranking vote.
 If a voter has a preference between the two top candidates, then the voters vote is counted + or - according to the preference.
 Otherwise, the voters vote never had a chance of influencing the election to begin with.
 In this model, there is no advantage in showing a different order of preference than what is true.

 	 In order to implement layered voting, the final vote will follow the above strategy after each layer is given the chance to reject choices out of and prior to the macro-vote by attributing to them an excess of negative (below null) votes (after calibration/tuning constants and weights are calculated in).

+To eliminate losers one at a time, we will make use of the copeland score, modified by the vote weights ouput by the no dancing filter.  https://www.researchgate.net/publication/235766330_Restricted_Manipulation_in_Iterative_Voting_Convergence_and_CondorcetEfficiency Each time a loser is eliminated, the copeland score will be re-calculated while ignoring the existence of the losing option.

+"Copeland: The score of candidate c is the number of pairwise comparisons she wins (i.e., contests between c and another candidate a such that there is a majority of voters preferring c to a) minus the number of pairwise comparisons she loses.
+The candidates with the highest score win."